timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-And he said: What is all this?
-I want to learn Clojure, not this stuff.
+And he said:
+   - "What is all this?
+I want to learn Clojure, not this stuff."

 ---